TOBIBLASTER00912/JOY6IX9INEs-OperaGX-Discord-Promo-Gen-Modified/README.md

 ## Overview

 This Python script allows you to generate discord promo links.
 It utilizes threading for concurrent generation, and you have the option to use proxies to avoid rate limits.
+(Edit by TOBIBLASTER0912: I recommend doing 1 Thread so you dont get ratelimited that fast.)

 ## Features